ChenQiWen/animDraw/README.en.md

 # 🎨 CSS Curve Animation Generator

+**As simple as drawing, make elements move elegantly on your page**

 > 💫 Draw paths with your mouse, generate smooth CSS animation code with one click, and bring your UI to life!

 *[简体中文](./README.md) | English*